ccomkhj/ccomkhj.github.io/_posts/2024-07-17-Statistics1.md

 ## Standard Error

 The standard error succinctly summarizes the variability within the sampling distribution of a statistic.
-It can be estimated using the sample's standard deviation \(s\) and the sample size \(n\).
-As the sample size increases, the standard error decreases, following the square-root of \(n\) rule: reducing the standard error by a factor of 2 requires increasing the sample size by a factor of 4.
+It can be estimated using the sample's standard deviation $$s$$ and the sample size $$n$$.
+As the sample size increases, the standard error decreases, following the square-root of $$n$$ rule: reducing the standard error by a factor of 2 requires increasing the sample size by a factor of 4.

 > **Note:** Do not confuse standard deviation (which measures the variability of individual data points) with standard error (which measures the variability of a sample metric).